richardloxley/smart_meter_to_emoncms/README.md

 n3rgy will start indexing the data from your meter.
 It might take a little while until the data is available via the API.

+NB.
+For energy production (export) data, you may also need to register a second time using your export meter MPAN.

 If you just want to browse the data manually, you can [download CSV files here](https://data.n3rgy.com/consumer/download-data)

 ## Set up the script